Amitheshkn/Virtual-Assistant/README.md

 # Virtual-Assistant using Python

-The virtual assistant is named JARVIS,name driven from the Iron Man movie.
+The virtual assistant is named JARVIS, name driven from the Iron Man movie.
 Key important libraries used:
 1.pyttsx3
 2.datetime